wonsunahn/CS1622_Fall2024/projects/1/README.md

 ```

 You can see each of the source files under tests/ being piped into the lexer
 binary as stdin.
-The results of the lexing are stored unrder the corresponding
+The results of the lexing are stored in the corresponding
 .out files under the outputs/ folder.
 You can also see that each of the diff
 commands comparing .out files under the outputs/ folder and outputs_solution/
 folder are failing.
 That is because as of now, your lexer is incomplete.